Subways for beginners

 If your trip takes you from a train to a bus or vice versa, you will usually get a transfer; this means the second swipe of your card will not cost anything.

 MetroCards are available at most subway stations, as well as some newsstands and other miscellaneous shops.

-You can ask for a free subway map from any station attendant, or find one in any number of commercial maps, guidebooks, and PDA/smartphone apps.
+You can ask for a free subway map from any human station attendants you might be lucky enough to encounter, or find one in any number of commercial maps, guidebooks, and PDA/smartphone apps.
 You can also download the official map from the MTA, or any of several free maps from Wikimedia.
-Or, just look at the large maps posted on the station walls, usually next to the ticket booths as well as on the platforms and inside every train car.
+Or just look at the large maps posted on the station walls, usually next to the ticket booths as well as on the platforms and at least once inside every train car.

-You can also download any number of official and unofficial MTA apps for your smartphone.
-We particularly like the Weekender app.
+You can also download any number of official and unofficial MTA apps for your mobile devices.

 We’ll be adding to this page as we come up with more things, and as readers like you click that Contact Us link to ask us any questions you have that aren’t answered here.

-For more info on the subways and buses, and official maps of the systems, visit the NYC Transit website.
+For more info on the subways and buses, official maps of the systems, online trip planner apps, and more, visit the NYC Transit website.

 Once you know how to use the local transit options, you might like to see our page of directions to some points of interest.